tarikulalways/tarikulalways/README.md

-### Hi there  my name is Md Tarikul Islam
-#### I am Professional Web Designer & WordPress Developer
+### Hi I'm Tarik Hassan

-<p>I’m a Front End Web developer who is passionate about making error-free websites with 100% client satisfaction.
-I have a passion for learning and sharing my knowledge with others as publicly as possible.
+<p>I’m a <b>LARAVEL</b> developer passionate about making error-free software with 100% client satisfaction.
+I am passionate about learning and sharing my knowledge with others as publicly as possible.
 I love to solve real-world problems.
-I am strategic, goal-oriented, and always work with an end goal in mind.
-Over the past years, I created 100s of websites for my clients.
-I pride myself on doing quality work and maintain excellent communication.
-Most of the time I work with <b>WordPress CMS.</b></p>
+I am strategic and goal-oriented, and I always work with an end goal in mind.
+I pride myself on doing quality work and maintaining excellent communication.
+Most of the time I work with <b>LARAVEL</b> but some technologies I enjoy working with include JavaScript as well as PHP</p>

 Skills: / HTML /CSS/Bootstrap/JavaScript/jQuery/PHP/MySQL

-- 🔭 I’m currently working on WordPress CMS
+- 🔭 I’m currently working on <b>LARAVEL</b>
-- 🌱 I’m currently learning WordPress Theme Development
-- 💬 Ask me about 😊 / HTML /CSS/Bootstrap/JavaScript/jQuery/PHP/MySQL
+- 💬 Ask me about 😊 / HTML /CSS /Bootstrap /JavaScript /jQuery /Axios /PHP /LARAVEL /MySQL /git & GitHub
-- 📫 How to reach me: 🤙 freelancertarik386@gmail.com
+- 📫 How to reach me: 🤙 tarikulislam6004@gmail.com